 As a parent you have assisted your child in progressing through the many and varied developmental milestones such as crawling, walking and communicating.
 You will be able to continue your valuable role as your child transitions from preschool to Prep and commences a new and exciting learning journey at OPS.
 It is important to acknowledge that not all children will master their learning at the same time.

 You can provide encouragement and opportunities to assist in the development of many skills - consistent praise of any effort and achievement is always beneficial.
-Most children will settle quickly and happily into the routine of school; however, some may feel anxious about coming to school.
-Modelling good coping strategies and reinforcing the positive aspects will assist your child to feel secure in their new environment
+Most children will settle quickly and happily into the routine of school; however some may feel anxious about coming to school.
+Modeling good coping strategies and reinforcing the positive aspects will assist your child to feel secure in their new environment.

-Example of a day in Prep
+9:00 - 11:00am

-9:00-11:00am Literacy: Reading, Writing, Letters and Sounds
+Literacy: Reading, Writing, Letters and Sounds

-11:00-11:30am Recess

-11:30am-1:15pm Maths Specialist class (Auslan, Art, P.E)

-1:30-2:00pm Lunch-time
+11:00 - 11:30am

+Maths/Specialist Class (Auslan, PE, STEAM)

+Lunch Eating Time

+Lunchtime Play

-2:00-3:15pm Inquiry
+Inquiry

-Term One
+Recess

+3:15pm

+End of Day

+TERM ONE

+Early Years Assessment

-During the first four weeks of school, our Prep students do not attend school on Wednesdays.
+During the first term of school, our Prep students do not attend on Wednesdays.
 On one of these Wednesdays each student will be required to attend an individual student assessment at school.
 These student assessments are designed to assist teachers in gathering information about your child's literacy and numeracy understandings.
 This information helps us to provide the very best teaching and learning programs to cater for the individual needs of your child and to ensure that starting school is a rewarding experience.